Nikhileshorg/CMS_data/README.md

 Link to my Github respository : https://github.com/Nikhileshorg/CMS_data

 Based on the problem statment given, this is a classification type of problem.
 I have choosen xgb as the algorithm and Hyperopt as the optimization technique.
 I have tried Lightgbm as well but due to less data, it was not giving good accuracy scores.
 Based on the dataset.
 This is a classification type of problem.

+The code can run by using the RUN_ALL command.